john-science/john-science.github.io/_drafts/2019-10-31-linux-networking-commands-intro.md

 ### ssh

-The [ssh](https://en.wikipedia.org/wiki/Secure_Shell) command is used to connect to another computer using the OpenSSH client.
+The [ssh](https://en.wikipedia.org/wiki/Secure_Shell) command is used to connect to another computer (on the commandline) using the OpenSSH client.
 You will, of course, need credentials to make this connection happen.
 You may need an SSH key shared with the remote server, and you will probably need a username and password.

 ```shell
 $ ssh my_user_name@208.80.154.232
 ```

-And when you are done doing whatever it is you are doing on the remote server don't forget to exit:
+And when you are done on the remote server don't forget to exit:

 ```shell
 exit